someengineering/fixinventory/docs/source/getting_started/quick_start.rst

 You made it!
 ============
 Congratulations, you have now finished our basic starters tutorial.
-Thank you so much for exploring Cloudkeeper.
+Thank you so much for exploring resoto.
 This is just the beginning.

 What now?
 ---------
 All documentation is under heavy development, including this tutorial.
 We extend and improve this documentation almost daily.
-Please star this `repo <http://github.com/someengineering/cloudkeeper>`_ to support us and stay up to date.
+Please star this `repo <http://github.com/someengineering/resoto>`_ to support us and stay up to date.

-| Please explore Cloudkeeper, build your queries and discover your infrastructure.
+| Please explore resoto, build your queries and discover your infrastructure.
-| A good place to continue is joining our community to get the most out of Cloudkeeper and the experiences collected from many different SREs, companies and curious people.
+| A good place to continue is joining our community to get the most out of resoto and the experiences collected from many different SREs, companies and curious people.
 | We would love to hear from you with your feedback, experiences and interesting queries and use cases.

 How you get more assistance